ABOUT US

 Dr. Hartman grew up in Southern California, is an Eagle Scout, graduated from Occidental College with honors in biology and received his medical degree from University of California at Irvine.
 His residency and post graduate programs were at Los Angeles County USC Medical Center.

-Dr. Hartman has a 14 year-old son and lives in South Pasadena.
+Dr. Hartman has one son and lives in South Pasadena.
 He is an Assistant Scout Master, a past Cub Scout Cubmaster and an AYSO referee.
 He thoroughly enjoys the beach, boating, and the outdoors.

 C. Thomas Hartman, Jr., M.D.